jamesclarence/Living-in-the-Sprawl/README.md

 1. "Legislative Effectiveness, Part I: Pelosi vs. Boehner" - A look at effectiveness of majority and minority party members, plus comparing the effectiveness of Nancy Pelosi versus John Boehner.
 Published on November 16, 2014: https://jamesclarence.wordpress.com/2014/11/16/legislative-effectiveness-part-i-pelosi-vs-boehner/

 2. "Legislative Effectiveness, Part II: The South" - The effectiveness of congressmembers from the US South.
 I used US Census Bureau's s designation of regions and divisions, but split one Southern division, South Atlantic, into two divisions.
 Published on December 8, 2014: https://jamesclarence.wordpress.com/2014/12/08/legislative-effectiveness-part-ii-the-south/

+**How Slow Am I** Using times from road races I've run the last few years, I graphed just exactly how slow of a runner I am.
+Published on January 4, 2015: https://jamesclarence.wordpress.com/2015/01/04/how-slow-am-i/

+**Wooster Basketball** The College of Wooster Fighting Scots men's basketball team is Atlanta Hawks good.
+I graph their dominance in the North Coast Athletic Conference.
+Published on January 31, 2015: https://jamesclarence.wordpress.com/2015/01/31/college-of-wooster-basketball-is-atlanta-hawks-good/